-On successful completion of Part One, candidates may opt to terminate with the award of the Post Graduate Diploma in Education.
-To proceed to the MA in Teaching, a candidate must normally have attained at least a B+ average.
+On successful completion of Part 1, candidates may opt to terminate with the award of the Post Graduate Diploma in Education.
+To proceed to the MA in Teaching, a candidate must complete ALL their courses in Part 1, and normally have attained at least a B average (GPA 3.0).
 Candidates who have successfully completed the MA in Teaching are eligible for consideration for entry to the MPhil/PhD degree.
 They may be required to do up to an additional nine (9) credits, depending on the area of specialisation chosen.